dyc3/senior-design/harness-requirements.typ

 #import "lib/requirements.typ": *

-#table(
+#figure(
+	table(
 		columns: 1,
-	align: left,
 		[#req("Must be able to generate simulated traffic for fuzz testing.", shouldHave, 3)], [#req("Must be able to probe the balancer for its current state to make assertions in tests.", mustHave, 3)], [#req("Must be able to cover as much of the load balancer as possible.
 (Code coverage)", mustHave, 2)], [#req("Must be able to emulate the behavior of Monoliths and Clients.", mustHave, 1)], [#req("Should be able to test multiple instances of the balancer at once.", wouldBeNiceToHave, 5)], [#req("Should have the option to run tests using a real Monolith", wouldBeNiceToHave, 4)], [#req("Must be able to specify tests that emit traffic in a specific order.
-(Sequencial tests)", mustHave, 1)], [#req("Should minimize the amount of code that needs to be written to create a test.", shouldHave, 2)], [#req("Must be runnable in a CI environment.", mustHave, 2)], [#req("Must be able to generate enough traffic to stress test the balancer.", shouldHave, 3)], [#req("Must be able to detect when the Balancer panics or otherwise crashes when a test is executing.", mustHave, 1)], [#req("Should be able to run tests in parallel.", shouldHave, 2)] )
+(Sequencial tests)", mustHave, 1)], [#req("Should minimize the amount of code that needs to be written to create a test.", shouldHave, 2)], [#req("Must be runnable in a CI environment.", mustHave, 2)], [#req("Must be able to generate enough traffic to stress test the balancer.", shouldHave, 3)], [#req("Must be able to detect when the Balancer panics or otherwise crashes when a test is executing.", mustHave, 1)], [#req("Should be able to run tests in parallel.", shouldHave, 2)] ),
+	caption: [Harness Requirements]
+)

 == Example Tests